joelypoley/joelypoley.github.io/_drafts/string.md

  Since each member is 8 bytes, `sizeof(std::string) == 24`.

-`std::string` uses the least significant bit of `__cap_` to distinguish whether it is in long-string mode or short-string mode.
+`std::string` uses the least significant bit of `__cap_` to distinguish whether it is in long string mode or short string mode.
-If the least significant bit is set to 1, then it is in long-string mode.
+If the least significant bit is set to 1, then it is in long string mode.
 If it is set to zero, then it is in short string mode.
 It is possible to use the least significant bit in this way because the size of the buffer is guaranteed by the implementation to always be an even number - so the true value for capacity always has a 0 in the least significant bit.
 Hence the least significant bit of `__cap_` can be used to store a flag to signal that the string is in long string mode.
 The method `std::string::capacity()` has an implementation that is equivalent to this (the real code looks quite different):